Led-adel-pilot/CogniGuide/README.md

     - If the network is unavailable, due lists are recomputed from the cache to maintain responsiveness.
     - When new flashcards are created, history reloads and the prefetch runs again to refresh dues.

-### Gating Logic (One Free Generation)
+### Authentication Requirements
-*   On the landing page, if a generation succeeds while the user is not signed in, the app sets `localStorage.freeGenerationUsed = 'true'` and automatically opens the sign-up modal.
-Subsequent attempts without signing in will prompt sign-up instead of calling the API.
+*   On the landing page, users must sign in before they can generate any mind maps or flashcards.
+When they click the generate button without being authenticated, the app opens the sign-up modal.
 *   Once signed in, users can generate without limits (subject to any backend quotas you impose) and results are persisted to their Supabase history.

 ### Flashcards Persistence (Supabase)